RAS598-2025-S-Team03/RAS598-2025-S-Team03.github.io/docs/index.md

 The system aforementioned is an unmanned aerial system (UAS) that is used in the Defend the Republic competition.
 The UAS vehicles used resemble conventional airship profiles with similarities in maneuverability and control.
 While the problem of trajectory tracking is well researched, difficulties arise with lighter-than-air vehicles (LTAVs) and similar vehicles, as highly nonlinear behavior greatly defines the behavior of the system.
 Likewise, environmental disturbances can also influence system response.
 Prior research in the area has dealt with implementing PID and force-predictive controller strategies [1].
 In terms of LTA vehicles specifically, the implementation of Linear Quadratic Regulator (LQR) control was explored utilizing conventional airship dynamics to represent the system behavior [6].
 With the growing interest in autonomous technology, the use of smaller unmanned vehicles for research, academia, and military applications is an ongoing research topic.
 Consequently, effective and safe control strategies for such vehicles are of particular importance.

 For this project, and an invested interest in the coordination of unmanned underwater vehicles (UUVs), it was chosen to implement conventional UUV dynamics using an LTAV as the test bed vehicle.
 Using various methods, model parameters were identified, and the similarities in the model were proven.
 Different control strategies were investigated, including those aforementioned; however, it was observed that such control strategies were not sufficient for the system, due to high nonlinearities and the need to optimize trajectory tracking controls online to follow multiple trajectories.
 Consequently, a model predictive controller (MPC) was chosen for the system due to its effectiveness in producing online optimal control inputs and its efficiency at handling highly nonlinear systems.

+### Updated Project Goals

+The project's original goal was to enable an autonomous blimp platform capable of detecting, tracking, and approaching an olive-colored balloon using computer vision and onboard sensors.
+Since the last update, we have refined our objectives to focus more explicitly on:
+- Reliable balloon detection using a trained YOLOv5 model.
+- Quadrant-based navigation logic based on object centroid position.
+- Sensor fusion using the IMU and barometer for stabilized flight control.
+- Differential drive-based motion to minimize hardware complexity.

+- Real-time object tracking and task success based on position proximity to the image center.
+These refinements helped narrow our scope and allowed us to focus efforts on perception-control integration while still meeting the autonomy requirements.

 ## 3.1 Project Scoping and Evolution